kh-w/mnist_fashion_m01/README.md

 According to Zalando Research, they seek to replace mnist dataset by the fashion_mnist dataset for those who want to benchmark their image recognition algorithms, for instance, CNN.
 Since most CNNs work almost equally well on traditional mnist dataset, this replacement is beneficial to those who want to test out their CNNs such that it is easier to distinguish good or bad models.

 ### Compare fashion_mnist to mnist
 To compare the predictability of mnist and fashion_mnist, a simple artificial neural network is useful.
+Keras library (<a href="https://cran.r-project.org/web/packages/keras/index.html">link</a>) is needed throughout the whole project.
 Using the following regularized artificial neural network:

 <table>